Jemimahosei/CornellSOUP/design-plan/design-journey.md

 4. Who do you want to visit your site?
 Who do you believe is your website's intended audience?

-- Want people who are interested in participating in SOUP events to visit the site
+- want people who are interested in participating in SOUP events to visit the site
-- Also people who have participated in the past and might want to see photos of the past events
+- also people who have participated in the past and might want to see photos of the past events
-- Intended audience: people who are interested in participating in a SOUP event and/or have already participated int one
+- intended audience: people who are interested in participating in a SOUP event and/or have already participated int one

 5. What are your goals for this site?

-- Showcase previous events through photos and descriptions
+- showcase previous events through photos and descriptions
-- Advertise upcoming events
+- advertise upcoming events
-- Give some context and history around the existence of SOUP
+- give some context and history around the existence of SOUP
-- Let newcommers learn about SOUP and what it has to offer
+- let newcommers learn about SOUP and what it has to offer
+- help people pitch their own events for SOUP to put on

-6. Is there a "feel" that you want for your site?
+1. Is there a "feel" that you want for your site?
 Are there colors or imagery that you have in mind?

 - logo is shades of orange and red, with notes of white and black
 - definitely include the logo in the site